 IFTDays 2020 will be held online on 26th – 27th of September.

-2020 IFTDays seminar will take place on Saturday 26th of September and workshop day 27th September, 2020.
-Take a look at our partner Parkano city, a Unesco’s Geopark site Unesco’s Geopark site and Parkano.
+2020 IFTDays seminar will take place on Saturday 26th of September and workshop day 27th September, 2020 starting at 10.30 CET on both days.

-The live event will take place at education center Kaarna (address Satakunnankatu 36-40, 39700 Parkano).
 The online version of IFTDays is organized in Zoom.
 You can use either your computer or mobile device where you have downloaded the free Zoom app before the event.
 All participants will receive detailed instructions for using zoom before the event.
 During the workshop day, half of the workshops will be streamed from the forest into a live stream which can easily be followed on any mobile device or computer through the link.
 Join us on this interactive online event where forest based health & wellbeing practioners and scientists gather to exchange, learn and inspire each other.

 Speakers and guides IFTDays 2020